All Episodes

 Nobody knows what the recipe is.

-Apparently it's vaulted away somewhere.
+Apparently, it's vaulted away somewhere.

-And I liked what I seen in Trump this week.
+But anyway, I love that recipe, and I liked what I've seen in Trump this week.

 And by far, since the convention, it's been his best week, and the formula is simple.

-Identify how bad the Obama Clinton policies are.
+Identify how bad the Obama-Clinton policies are.

 He did it Monday on ISIS.

-He did it Tuesday on the criminal justice system and how economically, how educationally how black communities have suffered as a result of their policies, and then offer what your alternative solutions are to make this country a better place.
+He did it Tuesday on the criminal justice system and how economically, how educationally, how black communities have suffered as a result of their policies.

 Now, when he does that, I think he increases dramatically the odds that he can win.

-And then you compare and contrast, as I have been saying since what, 2014, actually started it in 2013.
+And then you compare and contrast, as I have been saying since, what, 2014, actually started it in 2013.

 Conservative solutions to solve America's problems.

-We need originalist Supreme Court justices that believe in separation of powers, coequal branches of government.
+We need originalist Supreme Court justices that believe in separation of powers, co-equal branches of government.

 Hillary won't give you that.